Pratik26198/PG-DAC/SDM Class Notes.md

 ---

 ## Requirement Engineering
+- **SRS (Software Requirements Specification):** Collect and define all the functional and non-functional requirements for the software.
 ### SRS Document for Online Shopping
 #### Title:
 System Requirement Specification for Online Shopping Portal for Vijay Sales.